Selecting a Deployment Mode

 The SD-WAN 4000, 4100, and 5100 appliances can be deployed inline or in a one-arm mode.
 Inline deployments do not require router reconfiguration; one-arm modes do.
 These platform editions offer internal port bypassing (fail-to-wire) to allow traffic to continue flowing in inline mode if the appliance fails.

 Deploying a single SD-WAN 4000, 4100, 5100 appliance (or high availability pair)

 A standalone SD-WAN 4000, 4100, 5100 appliance can be deployed in either of these recommended modes:

 - Inline, bridged (L2 inline).
 This closely resembles a standard SD-WAN inline deployment.
 Packets enter one bridge port and exit the other bridge port.

 - Inline, routed.
 The NetScaler instance uses routing rules instead of bridging rules to determine how to forward packets.

 - Virtual inline.
 This resembles WCCP, but lacks built-in health-checking.

-In L2 inline mode, SD-WAN 4100/5100 is placed between your LAN and your WAN router (or other aggregation point at the LAN-WAN boundary).
-In a one-arm mode, SD-WAN 4100/5100 is connected directly to a dedicated port on your WAN router.
+In L2 inline mode, SD-WAN 4000, 4100, 5100 editions can be configured between your LAN and your WAN router (or other aggregation point at the LAN-WAN boundary).
+In a one-arm mode, SD-WAN 4000, 4100, or 5100 is connected directly to a dedicated port on your WAN router.